plone/documentation/README.rst

 Note that this is *not* needed to make smaller edits, and not recommended just to **read** the documentation, but is recommended when doing larger scale edits.

-This is tested with Debian, Ubuntu and OSX.
+This is tested with Debian, Ubuntu, Fedora and OSX.

 License
 -------